Baloch people: Handicrafts

 Balochi handicrafts are handicraft or handmade crafted works originating from Baloch people.

-Balochi mirror work embroidery is a type of traditional Balochi embroidery and art that is used to decorate coats, cloth, hat(pag), cushion covers, tablecloths, bags, shoes, vests, local clothing between Baloch of afghanistan and pakistan.
+Balochi mirror work embroidery is a type of traditional Balochi embroidery and art that is used to decorate coats, cloth, hat(pag), cushion covers, tablecloths, bags, shoes, vests, local clothing between Baloch of Afghanistan and Pakistan.

 Balochi coin work embroidery is one of the handicrafts of Balochistan that the Baloch generally use to decorate bedspreads or camel necks during weddings, and they often hang them on the walls to decorate rooms.
 Balochi coin embroidery is very popular among the Baloch people in Iran and has created a large market.

 Outside of weaving and clothing, there are many other Baloch needleworks, decorations on balochi dress is a tradition in Baloch culture including Balochi cap, jackets, belts, ladies purse, shoulder bags, and many other items.
-These crafts are known for their intricate designs, vibrant colors, and high-quality craftsmanship.
+These crafts are known for their intricate designs, vibrant colours, and high-quality craftsmanship.
 They are often made by women artisans and serve both functional and decorative purposes, playing a significant role in the economy and identity of the Baloch community.
 Notable Balochi needlework artisans include Mahtab Norouzi.
 Farah Diba Pahlavi, the former Shahbanu of Iran, was particularly drawn to Balochi needlework handcrafts and incorporated them into many of her formal dresses.

 Among crafts are coin embroidery and cream embroidery that are made with natural materials.